a-morales/kwm/README.md

 By default, debug prints are enabled, and these can be turned off by running

       make install

-The hotkeys.cpp file can be edited live and recompiled separately using `make` again.
-By doing this, the user may change hotkeys without having to restart *Kwm*.

 To make *Kwm* start automatically on login, run the following command the first time *Kwm* starts